 The Nao Devils Dortmund are a RoboCup team by the Robotics Research Institute of TU Dortmund University participating in the Standard Platform League since 2009 [1] as the successor of team BreDoBrothers, which was a cooperation of the University of Bremen and the TU Dortmund University [2].
 The team consists of numerous undergraduate students as well as researchers.
-The senior team members of Nao Devils Dortmund have already been part of the teams Microsoft Hellhounds [3] (and therefore part of the German Team [4]), DoH!
-Bots [5] and BreDoBrothers.
+Previous team members of Nao Devils Dortmund have already been part of the teams Microsoft Hellhounds [3] (and therefore part of the German Team [4]), DoH!
+Bots [5] and senior team members have been part of BreDoBrothers.

 The Team was actively participating in the RoboCup events during the last range.
 Major successes were the 3rd places in RoboCup 2009, GermanOpen 2009/2012 and the 2nd place in RoboCup 2011.
 The Team also participated in most of the technical challenges in these years while reaching the 3rd in RoboCup 2009 and RoboCup 2013.
+Additionally the team ranked second and third in the Drop-In challenge 2013 and 2014 respectively.
 Besides official RoboCup competitions the Nao Devils regularly participate at other international events such as the Festival della Creatività in Florence, Italy, the RoboCup Exhibition and Engagement Event in Eisteddfod of Wales, UK, and the Athens Digital Week in Greece.
-It is also planned to take part in the Standard Platform League of RoboCup 2014 in João Pessoa, Brazil.
+It is also planned to take part in the Standard Platform League of RoboCup 2015 in Hefei, China.

-1.2Software Overview
+1.2 Software Overview